with-code-example/golang-with-code-example/content/blog/gorm-pagination-sorting-guide.md

 ---
-title: Learn Pagination and Sorting in GORM
+title: 'Learn Pagination and Sorting in GORM'
-subtitle: A Comprehensive Guide to Implementing Pagination and Sorting in GORM for Efficient Data Retrieval and Presentation
+subtitle: 'A Comprehensive Guide to Implementing Pagination and Sorting in GORM for Efficient Data Retrieval and Presentation'
-description: Elevate your GORM skills with pagination and sorting.
-Learn how to implement efficient data retrieval and sorting mechanisms for seamless data presentation in your Go projects.
+description: 'Elevate your GORM skills with pagination and sorting.
+Learn how to implement efficient data retrieval and sorting mechanisms for seamless data presentation in your Go projects.'
 slug: gorm-pagination-sorting-guide
 tags: ['golang', 'database', 'gorm']
 date: 2023-09-06